Home » Canning & Preserving » Pickled Asparagus

 This post may contain affiliate links.
 See my disclosure policy.

-Asparagus is something I look forward to every year. ย Steamed and served with a Hollandaise sauce, sauteed with butter, added to stir-fries, made into a creamy soup, roasted or grilled and added to a Mediterranean salad…I love asparagus every which way. ย And that includes pickling.
+We started growing asparagus in our garden a few years ago it’s something I look forward to every spring.
+Steamed and served with a Hollandaise sauce, sauteed with butter, added to stir-fries, made into a creamy soup, roasted or grilled and added to a Mediterranean salad…I love asparagus every which way.
+And that includes pickling.

 To learn everything you need to know about making one, check out our post on How To Create a Cheese and Charcuterie Board.